EspressoLogicCafe/Examples/MigrationService/README.md

 ```
 ## Troubleshooting
 If you do not modify your scripts (MasterExport-1 or MasterImport-2) to reflect your TeamSpace username or password,
 the logon fails and you will see a message like this below.
-Make sure both export and import scripts reflect the accurate
-username and password for each additional TeamSpace.
-Also, make sure your target server is running and you
+Make sure that both the export and import scripts reflect the accurate username and password for each additional TeamSpace.
+Also, make sure that your target server is running and you
 have

 ```aidl